maneesha14w/maneesha14w/README.md

 # Hi there, I'm Maneesha 👋

-## I'm a 21 year old, Developer, Student!!
+## I'm a 21 year old, Developer and Student!!

 - 🌱 I’m currently learning Clean Architecture 🧼
 - 👯 I’m looking to improve my Flutter skills.
 - 🥅 2022 Goals: Learn more about BloC
-- ⚡ Fun fact: I fell off a balcony when I was a child and broke my leg.
+- ⚡ Fun fact: Abraham lincoln's dog, fido, was also assassinated..

 ### Connect with me: